potoshk/potos-docs/docs/advance/nodes.md

 ## Running your own node

-Interested in running your own Universal BCOS node?
+Interested in running your own FISCO BCOS node?

 For a beginner-friendly introduction visit our [run a node](../develop/run_node.md) page to learn more.